ZhangWeitwo/PokemonHome/README.md

 # PokemonHome
-This is a project named PokemonHome aiming at help trainers to manage their pokemon.
+This is a project named PokemonHome aimed at helping trainers to manage their Pokemon